jondequinor/talks/goprimitive/PITCHME.md

 @snap[midpoint text-center span-100]
 @ul[](false)
-- Go supports a neat concurrency model
+- Go supports a neat concurrency model, makes it easy to express complex operations dealing with concurrent problemt
-- (Can be) easy and fun to reason about complex concurrent programming
+- Fun to reason and talk about complex concurrent programming
 - Arguably different/better than parallelism—and shared memory multithreading
 @ulend
 @snapend